anupkalburgi/anupkalburgi.github.io/_posts/2020-05-23-kind-coworker.md

 - Writing code is not the job, solving the problem at hand is.
 I have never seen anyone say "We have a problem writing code" unless literally, they have a broken screen.

-- It is ok to say "I have not idea please explain".
+- It is ok to say "I have no idea please explain".

 - Don't ask a question because you know the answer.